-When I first heard about the Goldendoodle, my first impression was that this dog would probably be colorful.
-Given its name and the number of Poodles born black.
-I was wondering if it’s possible for Goldendoodles to be black.
-My curiosity got the best of me so I did some research to find out if this is possible.
+When I first heard about the Goldendoodle, my first impression was that this dog would probably be colorful, given its name and the number of Poodles born black.

 Where Do They Get the Black?

-Goldendoodles come in different colors and as mentioned earlier, the Black Goldendoodle get their predominantly black coat from their Poodle side of the family.
+Goldendoodles come in different colors, and as mentioned earlier, the Black Goldendoodles get their predominantly black coat from their Poodle side of the family.

 This makes sense because the Poodle bloodline can produce more subdued colors like gray, silver, dark brown, and chocolate.

-A Black Goldendoodle, therefore, is more Poodle than Golden Retriever since their Poodle genes are more dominant than their Golden Retriever ones.
+A Black Goldendoodle is more Poodle than Golden Retriever since their Poodle genes are more dominant than their Golden Retriever ones.

-Having Poodle blood doesn’t guarantee, however, that the offspring would be a non-shedder too.
+Having Poodle blood doesn’t guarantee that the offspring would be a non-shedder too.
 Much of it depends on the gene pool and which side of the family is more dominant than the other.

-Unfortunately, there’s no way of telling which side they will inherit more.
+Unfortunately, they cannot tell which side they will inherit more.

 They Come in Different Coats